qianzach/PIC16B_Project/blog_post_reflection.md

 Clearly, our final project is just a *tad* bit different, being a more applied project with centrality-based "clustering."
 This occurred when we pivoted away from the Amazon Reviews dataset that we initially wanted to use.
 Instead, we created a more user-oriented project that hosts a website and network visualizations to help recommend media to the user.

+## *What are three things you learned from the experience of completing your project?
+Data analysis techniques?
+Python packages?
+Git + GitHub?
+Etc?*
+1. We learned how to use *NetworkX* and how to conduct basic network analysis in Python (as well as data manipulation with different types of graphs).
+(NetworkX)
+2. We learned how to use Dash to integate attractive data visualization into a website.
+(Dash, flask)
+3. Finally, we learned the importance of having good data.
+Our data, as explained in the presentation, was a 2xN matrix with mutually exclusive values (column-wise), meaning we couldn't do as much clustering analysis because we were limited to what our basic network statistics gave us.
+The mutual exclusion of column-wise values effectively made the connections between nodes clearly sparse, which gave us probems.

+## *How will your experience completing this project will help you in your future studies or career?
+Please be as specific as possible.*
+**Renzo (L person):**

+**Zach:**
+Personally, this helped me understand just how difficult even "basic" network analysis is.
+My experiences from UM this summer with networks was a more statistical approach that helped me understand summary statistics, but I still lacked the ability to expertly apply current algorithms in use for clustering analysis, as well as fail to recognize early on the limitations of our data.
+Even with this, it has still helped me understand that I have a lot to learn in network-linked data.
+Despite being difficult, I am still very excited for the opportunity to conduct research with such data (and hopefully more complex) in my journey in higher education!